Austrolestes io

 commonly known as an iota ringtail.

 It has been found in both south-western Australia as well as south-eastern Australia where it inhabits pools, lakes and ponds.

 Austrolestes io is a medium-sized to large damselfly, the male is light blue and brown.

+Etymology

+The genus name Austrolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Lestes, a genus name derived from Greek λῃστής (lēstēs, “robber”).

+The species name io is named after Io, a figure from Greek mythology.